freshcom/freshcom-api-reference/content/identity.md

 ### Update current user

 Use this endpoint to update the user associated with the provided access token.
+If the current user is a live user then you must use a live access token to update it.
+Using a test access token will only allow you to update test users.

 **Authorization**

-Authorized roles: all except `guest`
+Authorized roles: all except guest

 **Attributes**